 Golden leopards and pink flamingos.
-The Pardo d’onore of Locarno72 is going to be irreverent, awkward, not very elegant, and delicious.
+The Pardo d’onore of Locarno72 is going to be irreverent, awkward, desecrating, and irresistible.
 The recipient, on August 16 in Piazza Grande, is going to be John Waters, Pardo d’onore Manor 2019.
 The Baltimore eccentric will follow in the footsteps of, among others, Jean-Luc Godard, Ken Loach, Michael Cimino and Agnès Varda.

 The American director, screenwriter and actor will be the star of the screenings of A Dirty Shame and Female Trouble, and during the 72nd edition of the Festival the audience will be able to literally smell his films: Polyester will be shown in Odorama – one of the first “olfactory cinema” experiences - exactly as it was in 1981, with scratch cards handed out to viewers before the screening.
 The audience will have the opportunity to discuss these elements during the customary chat with the filmmaker at Spazio Forum, which is scheduled for the last day of the Festival, August 17.